AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter.md

    ![](assets/image2015-10-9-9-3a52-3a23.png)

 1. Scroll down to the field and check it.
 The actual name must be new_synctomkto but the Display Name can be anything.
-Click **Save**.
+Click **[!UICONTROL Save]**.

    ![](assets/image2015-10-9-9-3a56-3a23.png)

 Great, Now you've enabled the sync filter for Marketo.

-## Create a Dynamics Workflow to Assign Sync Filter Values Automatically {#create-a-dynamics-workflow-to-assign-sync-filter-values-automatically}
+## Create a [!DNL Dynamics] Workflow to Assign Sync Filter Values Automatically {#create-a-dynamics-workflow-to-assign-sync-filter-values-automatically}

 You can always manually assign a value to the SyncToMkto fields for your records.
-But why not take advantage of the power of a Dynamics Workflow and auto-assign a value to the SyncToMkto field when a record is created or updated?
+But why not take advantage of the power of a [!DNL Dynamics] Workflow and auto-assign a value to the SyncToMkto field when a record is created or updated?

 >[!NOTE]
 >
 >You can't do this on the database level.
 It must be done in the CRM manually or using a workflow.
 >
->A Dynamics workflow works only on new records created going forward, not on historical data.
+>A [!DNL Dynamics] workflow works only on new records created going forward, not on historical data.
 Use a batch update to move over existing records.

-1. Go to Dynamics CRM.
+1. Go to [!DNL Dynamics] CRM.
 Click **Settings** then click **Processes**.

    ![](assets/image2015-8-11-8-3a42-3a10.png)